 A significant portion of our revenue is derived from customers in the communications equipment and computing end markets.
-A downturn in the overall global economy or in the economies of the countries where we derive significant revenue could lead to a contraction of capital spending on information technology.
+A downturn in the economy could lead to a contraction of capital spending on information technology.
 This in turn could lead to a reduction in the demand for communications or computing equipment and for our products.